What Is Image-Guided SRT?

 99%+ cure rate, and ultrasound images let you see the skin cancer go away so you know that treatment is working

-Image-Guided SRT (Image-Guided Superficial Radiotherapy) kills skin cancer cells using low levels of X-ray energy.
+Image-Guided SRT (Image-Guided Superficial Radiation Therapy) is a type of radiation used just for skin cancer.
+It kills skin cancer cells using low levels of X-ray energy.
 This energy is like what dentists use to X-ray teeth.
-It is given by a radiation therapist in a dermatologist’s office.
+It is given by a Radiation Therapist in a dermatologist’s office.

-Image-Guided SRT is the first and only skin cancer treatment that uses ultrasound images.
-This is different than traditional SRT, which uses radiotherapy without the benefit of ultrasound images.
+Image-Guided SRT is the first and only radiation treatment for skin cancer that uses ultrasound images.
 The ultrasound images let your dermatologist see the exact size of the cancer so he or she can target the area with the precise dose.
 These images also show the cancer shrinking and going away after each treatment.

 Explore the Image-Guided SRT machine

 Click on any highlighted area of the machine and watch a video to learn more.